-Atturra's supply chain consists of more than 900 suppliers, the vast majority of which are companies based in Australia.
+Atturra's supply chain consists of more than 1000 suppliers, the vast majority of which are companies based in Australia.
 Atturra engages a very small number of suppliers outside Australia, including from suppliers based in India and Singapore.
-These arrangements with overseas suppliers are considered low risk and the suppliers are typically engaged on a short-term or ad-hoc basis.
-Through its acquisition of HSD in February 2023, Atturra has onboarded 3 ongoing engagements with IT services suppliers in India which we assess as a low risk as well.
-The Atturra modern slavery committee conducted video interviews with these suppliers and has updated all agreements to include a modern slavery compliance clause.
+These arrangements with overseas suppliers are considered low risk and the suppliers, usually professional subcontractors, are typically engaged on a short-term or ad-hoc basis.
+Through its acquisition of Sabervox in September 2023, Atturra has onboarded an ongoing engagement with an IT services supplier in the Phillipines which we assess as a low risk as well.
+The Atturra modern slavery committee conducted a video interview with this supplier and has updated all agreements to include a modern slavery compliance clause.
 Atturra's substantial and material contractual relationships are with suppliers based in Australia.
 Atturra contracts with its higher value and strategic suppliers by way of a Supplier Services Agreement or Contractor Agreement depending on commercial terms.
 Since the enactment of Modern Slavery legislation in 2018, Atturra has been ensuring that appropriate modern slavery provisions are included in relevant agreements and will ensure ongoing agreements will include such provisions.